adesege/user-task-manager/readme.md

 ## Heroku

 > Heroku requires that for a nodejs application, the `package*.json` or `yarn.lock` must be in the root directory.
-However, because this application is a monorepo with no `package*.json` in the root directory, we need to use a buildpack to deploy our application to each Heroku service.
+However, because this application is a monorepo with no `package*.json` in the root directory, we need to use a buildpack to deploy each service to  Heroku.
+>
 > The steps below outlines how to deploy this application on Heroku.

 > Create an account on [Heroku](https://heroku.com) if you haven't done so.
 Also ensure you have the [Heroku-cli](https://devcenter.heroku.com/articles/heroku-cli) installed on your computer.

-You will need to run the following command for each services in `./services` directory.
+You will need to run the following command for each services in `./services`  and `./client` directories.

 ```bash
 $ heroku create <service/app name>